Aa20475/GSOC-DEVLOG-2019/Report2.md

 ## HEY!

 So the final week!
+Some small but crucial things left!

 I am currently working to my fullest to complete as much as possible!

-I was unable to make as much progress.
-But hope will make something usable by the end.